Status: UNCITRAL Model Law on International Commercial Arbitration (1985), with amendments as adopted in 2006

 This page is updated whenever the UNCITRAL Secretariat is informed of changes in enactment of the Model Law.

 The UNCITRAL Secretariat also prepares yearly a document containing the Status of Conventions and Enactments of UNCITRAL Model Laws, which is available on the web page of the corresponding UNCITRAL Commission session.

-Legislation based on the Model Law has been adopted in 84 States in a total of 117 jurisdictions:
+Legislation based on or influenced by the Model Law has been adopted in 88 States in a total of 121 jurisdictions:

 Australian Capital Territory

 Prince Edward Island

 Dubai International Financial Centre